 Confusingly, there are actually two separate settings sections for the HomePod in the Home app, so if you want to get to options like accessing software updates, you need to go to another section of the app.
 This split will actually make more sense when there are more AirPlay 2 speakers on the market, which will also be controlled through the Home app, and it also makes sense if you have multiple HomePod speakers.
 Here's how to get to the other settings:

-- On the main page of the Home app, tap the small arrow in the upper left corner.
+- On the main page of the Home app, tap the ellipsis button (three encircled dots) in the top-right corner.

 - Choose your home by tapping on it if you have more than one.